Taking your mental health to heart

 Try to think of the last time you were faced with an obstacle or felt overwhelmed with anxiety.
 Were you overly critical or hard on yourself?

-As you’ve probably noticed, we can sometimes be pretty harsh on ourselves when we’re going through a rough period.
-The good ol’ “kick in the butt” attitude is rarely effective, nor is it sustainable.
+As you’ve probably noticed, we can sometimes be pretty harsh on ourselves when we’re going through a rough patch.
+However, the “tough love approach is rarely effective, nor is it sustainable.
 So why not show yourself the same level of compassion and kindness that you’d show a friend?

-Self-compassion is a way of finding the courage to face your troubles instead of ignoring or running away from them.
-Showing yourself compassion doesn’t mean that you’re passively addressing the issue.
-It’s not a resignation.
-It’s a means of actively relieving your suffering and, in doing so, supporting better mental health in teens.
+Self-compassion is a way of finding the courage to face your problems head-on instead of ignoring or running away from them.
+It doesn’t mean that you’re passively addressing the issue or giving up.
+It’s a way to actively relieve your suffering and improve your mental health.

 🤔